AlinaGavrish/BlackJack-Starter-Code/README.md

 # Intelligent Systems Lab Assignment - Reinforcement Learning
 ## Overview
-This repository contains implementations of Q-learning, a fundamental reinforcement learning algorithm, applied to the casino game Blackjack.
-The project focuses on developing Q-learning agents capable of making strategic decisions to maximize rewards in the game environment.
+This repository serves as a learning resource for reinforcement learning techniques, specifically Q-learning, applied to a simplified version of the Blackjack game.
+It encourages exploration of different agent strategies and parameter settings to understand their impact on learning and decision-making.

 ## Blackjack Game Rules
 * Objective: The player aims to achieve a total score closer to 21 than the dealer without exceeding it.